MichalLytek/type-graphql/docs/faq.md

 ## Bootstrapping

-### Should I use an array of manually imported resolver classes or use a glob path string?
+### Should I use an array of manually imported resolver classes or a glob path string?

-Using a path to resolver module files force you to structure our project folders or constantly name files with prefix/suffix.
+Using a path to resolver module files forces us to structure our project folders or constantly name files with a prefix/suffix.
-When there are several resolver classes, it might be easier than always remembering to import and register each new class.
+When there are several resolver classes, it might be easier than to always remember to import and register each new class.

 ### I got an error like `Cannot use GraphQLSchema "[object Object]" from another module or realm`.
-How do I fix that?
+How do I fix it?

 This error occurs mostly when there are more than one version of `graphql-js` in our project.
-In most cases it means that one of our dependencies has a dependency on a different version of `graphql-js`, e.g. we, or TypeGraphQL uses `v14.0.2` but `apollo-server-express` depends on `v0.13.2`.
+In most cases it means that one of our dependencies has a dependency on a different version of `graphql-js`, e.g. we, or TypeGraphQL use `v14.0.2` but `apollo-server-express` depends on `v0.13.2`.
 We can print the dependency tree by running `npm ls graphql` (or yarn's equivalent) to find the faulty dependencies.
-Then we have to update or downgrade them until they all match the semver on `graphql`, like `^14.0.0`.
+Then we must update or downgrade them until they all match the semver on `graphql`, like `^14.0.0`.
 Dependencies may also need to be flattened, so that they all share a single instance of the `graphql` module in the `node_modules` directory - to achieve this, just run `npm dedupe` (or yarn's equivalent).

 The same rule applies to an error like `node_modules/type-graphql/node_modules/@types/graphql/type/schema").GraphQLSchema' is not assignable to type 'import("node_modules/@types/graphql/type/schema").GraphQLSchema'`.